MAGISTRATES ARE KEY TO OUR JUSTICE SYSTEM

 Vote Bane as Monongalia County Magistrate in Division 1

 Having served our community since 2000, Ron Bane is a new face of fair and impartial justice in Monongalia County.

-With degrees including an MS, MBA and a PhD, Ron brings a professional business attitude and outlook to our courtroom.
-As a citizen judge, Bane brings commonsense practicality to the bench.
+With degrees including an MS, MBA and a PhD, Ron brings an professional business background and outlook to our courtroom.
+As a citizen judge, Bane brings common sense practicality to the bench.
 His background in parliamentary procedure, municipal ordinances and state law as an elected local government official ensures he’ll understand procedural rules and law so that justice can be expeditiously pursued and the rule of law fairly upheld.

 Judging ones’ peers is a serious responsibility.
 In the courtroom, Ron will strive to treat everyone with fairness and impartiality.
 Moreover, Bane will honor the dignity of people who come before him, and extend respect to all who respect our court.

 Thank you for voting Ron Bane as Magistrate in Monongalia County Division 1.
 Together, we will work to ensure life, liberty and the pursuit of happiness remain our American way.